baggepinnen/ControlSystemIdentification.jl/README.md

 System identification for [ControlSystems.jl](https://github.com/JuliaControl/ControlSystems.jl/).

+# LTI state-space models
-This package implements a simple algorithm for identification of discrete-time LTI systems on state-space form:
+A simple algorithm for identification of discrete-time LTI systems on state-space form:
 ```math
 x' = Ax + Bu + Ke
 y  = Cx + e
 ```
+is provided.
 The user can choose to minimize either prediction errors or simulation errors, with arbitrary metrics, i.e., not limited to squared errors.

 The result of the identification is a custom type `StateSpaceNoise <: ControlSystems.LTISystem`, with fields `A,B,K`, representing the dynamics matrix, input matrix and Kalman gain matrix, respectively.
 The observation matrix `C` is not stored, as this is always given by `[I 0]` (you can still access it through `sys.C` thanks to `getproperty`).